Xilinx/PYNQ/docs/source/pynq_sd_card.rst

 variables.
 This vivado project is used to generate a Hardware Description File (.hdf) for Xilinx SDK.

-Following the cration of the Hardware Description File, the First State Bootloader (FSBL) and Device Tree file are created.
-While the FSBL is not customisable, the device tree can be modified by addding or reconfiguring entries or by **BOARD_DTSI**.
+Following the creation of the Hardware Description File, the First State Bootloader (FSBL) and Device Tree file are created.
+While the FSBL is not customisable, the device tree can be modified by adding or reconfiguring entries or by **BOARD_DTSI**.

 Next, the **LINUX_REPO** and **UBOOT_REPO** repositories are cloned, checked out